Model Theory of Generic Vector Space Endomorphisms: Introduction

-Model-theoretic bilinear algebra is quite successful in providing new examples to feed Shelah’s classification theory; e.g., \cite{chernikov2024ndependentgroupsfieldsiii} provides examples of strictly $n$-dependent NSOP$_1$ theories.
+Model-theoretic bilinear algebra is quite successful in providing new examples to feed Shelah's classification theory; e.g., \cite{CH24} provides examples of strictly $n$-dependent NSOP$_1$ theories.
 We expect the same phenomenon to occur here.
 Depending on the starting theory of vector spaces and the given constraints on $\theta$, the model companion will witness various neostability properties.
-For example, if one starts with the pure theory of $K$-vector spaces, then depending on the constraints on $\theta$, the model companion will either be strongly minimal, $\omega$-stable, or strictly stable.
+For example, if one starts with the pure theory of $K$-vector spaces, then depending on the constraints on $\theta$, the model companion will either be strongly minimal, totally transcendental, or strictly stable.
 If one starts with the theory of ordered divisible abelian groups and $K = \QQ$, the resulting model companion will be \NIP{}, and the $\dprk{}$ will depend on the constraints imposed on $\theta$.
 Finally, if one takes $\RCF{}$, the theory of real closed fields, and chooses the positive elements with multiplication as a $\QQ$-vector space, the resulting model companion will be \TPtwo{}, \SOP{}, and \NATP{}.
 We expect this to generalize to the following trichotomy in the $o$-minimal setting: the model companion either \begin{itemize} \item does not exist; \item is distal (and hence \NIP{}) and there is a precise formula for the $\dprk{}$ that depends on the set of constraints imposed on $\theta$ and on the definable germs of endomorphisms; \item is \TPtwo{}, \SOP{}, and \NATP{}. \end{itemize} In the last two cases, the model companion will also have an $o$-minimal open core.
-Note that in the $o$-minimal case, the elementarity of the class is obtained under the exact same condition as in \cite{BLOCKGORMAN2023103316}, where Block Gorman gave a criterion for the existence of a model companion of an $o$-minimal theory with a predicate for a subgroup.
-That all these theories are NATP will follow from a general preservation of NATP result for our construction.
-Tameness of the model companion, the $o$-minimal case, a refined quantifier elimination result, the preservation of NATP, and the study of certain reducts of the model companion will appear in forthcoming papers.
+If the starting theory is o-minimal, the vector space is a subset of the line, and its operations are continuous, then the class of existentially closed models is elementary under exactly the same condition as in \cite{Blo23}, in which Block Gorman gave a criterion for the existence of a model companion of an $o$-minimal theory with a predicate for a subgroup.
+That all these theories are \NATP{} will follow from a general preservation of \NATP{} result for our construction.
+Tameness of the model companion, the $o$-minimal case, a refined quantifier elimination result, the preservation of \NATP{}, and the study of certain reducts of the model companion will appear in forthcoming papers.

 We now give more precise statements of our results.
 Let $L$ be a language and $T$ a model-complete $L$-theory with an infinite $\varnothing$-definable vector space $\VV$ in every model.
 Given a consistent set $C$ of constraints on an endomorphism, which encodes conditions of the form